Legend of the Gold of Babylon: Synopsis

 At the top, Rosetta reverts to her younger self, who confirms that she's an alien/Goddess and that every 76 years she awakened looking for the gold of Babylon, in hopes of being reunited with her God.
 She thanks Lupin for finally tracking down the tower, something nobody else has been able to do before, saying her goodbyes and once again saying she loves him, before leaving into the UFO.
 Lupin uses Zantetsukan to destroy the candelabra, breaking the connection between the UFO and Tower, resulting in the Tower being completely destroyed, as gold chunks rain down on the city, and the UFO leaves the atmosphere.
 The gang parachute down, with Zenigata making one last failed attempt to nab Lupin, as he and Fujiko share a kiss.

 Cast

 Production

-This film is the only Lupin film where he wears the pink jacket from the third TV series.
+Until the release of the 2023 original net animation Lupin the 3rd vs. Cat's Eye, this film was the only Lupin film where he wears the pink jacket from the third TV series.
 AnimEigo released the film with English subtitles and Japanese dialogue under the title "Rupan III: Legend of the Gold of Babylon" on VHS and LaserDisc in the North America in 1995.
 In 2005, Discotek Media acquired it for a DVD release, however, it was later cancelled due to North America's declining anime industry.
 In August 2017, Discotek announced that they would release The Legend of the Gold of Babylon on DVD and Blu-ray.
 It has a new English dub featuring the same cast from Pioneer Entertainment's dub of the second Lupin anime.
 It was later announced that a Blu-ray would be released on November 27, 2018, while the DVD version was released on December 18, 2018.